-Department of Taxation Main Operating Appropriations Bil H.B.
-110 Executive As Passed By House As Reported By Senate Finance biennium.
-The tax credits created in this amendment and associated revenue losses to the GRF, the Local Government Fund, and the Public Library Fund will first occur in FY 2024.
-TAXCD13 Wireless 9-1-1 Government Assistance Fund distribution R.C.
+Main Operating Appropriations B H.B.
+1 Executive As Passed By House As Passed By Senate As Reported By Conference Committee TAXCD13 Wireless 9-1-1 Government Assistance Fund distribution R.C.
 128.55 R.C.
 128.55 R.C.
+128.55 R.C.
 128.55 Requires the monthly disbursements made by the Tax Commissioner from the Wireless 9-1-1 Government Assistance Fund (Fund 7093) to county treasurers to be made in the same proportion distributed to that county in the corresponding month of the previous calendar year, instead of the current law disbursements requirement that is based on the same amounts disbursed in the corresponding months in 2013 made by the Public Utilities Commission of Ohio (PUCO).
 Same as the Executive.
 Same as the Executive.
+Same as the Executive.
 Requires any shortfall in distributions resulting from the timing of funds received in a previous month to be distributed in the following month.
 (Under current law, the distribution requirement due to insufficient funds is based on reducing each county's share in proportion to the corresponding month in 2013 until the amount available in Fund 7093 is allocated, and such shortfalls must be remedied in the following month.)
 Same as the Executive.
 Same as the Executive.
+Same as the Executive.
 Fiscal effect: None.
 Total disbursements to counties in calendar year (CY) 2020 were the same as the distributions made by PUCO in CY 2013.
+Fiscal effect: Same as the Executive.
 Fiscal effect: Same as the Executive.
 Fiscal effect: Same as the Executive.